mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 There were only three pages in the checkout flow for my main product, so I expected the redesign would be straightforward.
 Maybe a few months and $15k.

-Here's what the site looked after the redesign:
+Here's how the site looked after the redesign:

 {{<img src="landing-after-cropped.png" alt="Screenshot of new landing page" maxWidth="400px" hasBorder="true" caption="[TinyPilot website](https://tinypilotkvm.com), after design changes">}}